Cannabis, CBD Oil & Autism

 With speech or verbal cues, children may speak uniquely or use specific or odd patterns of speech or scripts from their favourite shows.

-Very often, Autistic individuals will have a significant need for strict routine or rhythm and may become very distressed when you divert from that structure.
+Very often, individuals with Autism will have a significant need for strict routine or rhythm and may become very distressed when you divert from that structure.
 They may also be indifferent or insensitive to pain or temperature or exhibit excessive smelling and touching objects.
 This can also be the opposite; They may exhibit over sensitivity, especially to loud noises.

 When should individuals seek a doctor’s help for Autism?